Oscar the Grouch turns up to help Angels fans trash Astros

-Houston will get the full force of baseball fans’ displeasure over their sign-stealing scandal this season, and Anaheim has been quite inhospitable to the Angels’ AL West rivals — just as Oakland was last weekend in the Astros’ first road series of the new season.
+Houston will get the full force of baseball fans’ displeasure over their sign-stealing scandal this season, and Anaheim was quite inhospitable to the Angels’ AL West rivals — just as Oakland was last weekend in the Astros’ first road series of the new season.

+The relentless jeers haven’t done much to disrupt this veteran powerhouse of a ballclub, though.
+Houston won five of its six games on the season-opening California trip after beating the Angels 4-2 Tuesday on a ninth-inning homer by Carlos Correa, one of the top targets for most fans’ ire.

+“They seem unfazed by all the jeers and all the booing,” said Houston manager Dusty Baker, who wasn’t with the club during the scandal years.
+“It helped them concentrate even more at the start of the year.
+This team is very secure in their abilities, and they’re secure on and off the field.”

 The fans at both games in Anaheim incessantly booed the Astros veterans who were involved with the cheating scheme while winning the 2017 World Series over the Los Angeles Dodgers, who play just 30 miles up the I-5 freeway from Angel Stadium.
 Angels fans and Dodgers fans typically don’t get along, but they’re united behind this particular cause.